regal/regal/README.md

 Before your game can be played, it must be bundled. *Bundling* is the process of converting a Regal game's **development source** (i.e. the TypeScript or JavaScript source files that the game developer writes) into a **game bundle**, which is a self-contained file that contains all the code necessary to play the game via a single API.

 You can use the [**Regal CLI**](https://github.com/regal/regal-cli) to create Regal game bundles from the command line.
-Install it from the command line like so:
+Install it like so:

 ```
 npm install -g regal-cli regal